-Our contributor, Tessa Huff, is sharing a s’mores inspired layer cake recipe!
-Chocolate cake with graham cracker buttercream filling, chocolate ganache frosting and toasted marshmallow meringue.
+S’mores Cake – Chocolate cake with graham cracker buttercream filling, chocolate ganache frosting and toasted marshmallow meringue.
+A s’mores inspired layer cake recipe by our contributor, Tessa Huff.

 For some, the perfect summer vacation isn’t without umbrella drinks and resort pools, but for others, nothing beats a beach bonfire or weekend campout among family and friends.
 Personally, I love a little of both, but living in the city does make me yearn for nature and a bit of solitude from time to time.
 A chance to unplug and enjoy the wildlife before heading back to the hustle and bustle.
 That, or just the chance to make S’MORES!